BIOLOGY FOR LIFE

 Collaborative Sciences Project

-All IB science students must complete a Collaborative Science Project as part of the required IB Group 4 (Science) practical program.
+All IB science students must complete a Collaborative Science Project (CSP) as part of the required IB Group 4 (Science) practical program.
+The CSP explores a specific issue, giving students the opportunity to recognize some of the interrelated systems, mechanisms and processes connected to the issue they are investigating.
+These interconnected factors may include the environmental, social and ethical implications of science and technology.
 The following elements are expected from the Collaborative Science Project :

 • Science of superheroes